-Thermal baths: from 6h00 to 20h00 every day but reserved for women: Tuesday, reserved for men: Monday and Wednesday to Friday, mixed: Saturday-Sunday.
-Night swimming (mixed): from Friday to Saturday from 22h00 to 4h00 (except the World of Saunas).
+Thermal baths: from 6h00 to 20h00 every day but reserved for women: Tuesday.
+Reserved for men: Monday and Wednesday, Thrusday and Friday mornings.
+Mixed: Saturday-Sunday.
+Night swimming (mixed): from Friday to Saturday from 22h00 to 3h00 (except the World of Saunas).

 Opened in 1919, the Palatinus Baths on Margaret Island were Budapest’s first outdoor baths.
 They offer a dozen pools including giant slides, a wave pool, hot baths, thermal baths and saunas in a park with an area of 75,000 m2.
 This very popular aquatic complex fills during the summer with children who include it any Top 10 Baths of Budapest.
 The outdoor baths are open from June to mid-September.

 The Dandár Baths are located in Pest in the 9th district.
 It offers three thermal baths at 20, 36 and 38 ° C, two outdoor pools and a sauna.
 Frequented mainly by locals, they are a family alternative if you are nearby.

 The Turkish baths ’Veli Bej’ in Buda offer 5 indoor pools, a sauna, steam room and Jacuzzi.
 Massages are available.
 Its small size means a limited capacity for visitors; if you want to avoid a wait, visit it at the beginning of the day.